facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Easing Functions

-When interpolating, whether it using linear interpolation or something like Bezier interpolation, the transitioning of a color from one to another is done in linear time.
+When interpolating, whether it using linear interpolation or something like B-Spline interpolation, the transitioning of a color from one to another is done in linear time.
 For example, if you are translating between 2 colors and you request the `#!py3 0.5` point in the interpolation process, you will get a color exactly in the middle of the transition.
 With easing functions, you can completely change the progress in relation to time by compressing the rate of change at the